tigerfarm/tigtaskrouterworker/README.md

 ## Steps to Implement

-1. Configure your TaskRouter WorkSpace.
+1. Configure your TaskRouter Workspace.
 2. Create a Studio flow to put incoming callers into the TaskRouter queue.
 3. Configure your Twilio phone number to use the Studio flow.
 4. Deploy this application and set the environment variables.